RetroPie/RetroPie-Docs/docs/Sega-CD.md

 ***
 ## Emulators: [libretro-Genesis-Plus-GX](https://github.com/libretro/Genesis-Plus-GX), [libretro-picodrive](https://github.com/libretro/picodrive)
-Genesis-Plus-GX is recommended for Pi 2 as it has better accuracy and speed.
+Genesis-Plus-GX is recommended for the Pi 2 as it has better accuracy and speed.

 ## ROMS
 Accepted File Extensions: **.smd .bin .md .iso**